 Filtering breakpoints by mapping unmapped reads to breakpoint junctions

 Most of the reads utilized in assembly were from 30 to 70 bps in length, i.e., rather short.
 This fact complicates assembly and makes it rather prone to mistakes, particularly in repetitive regions, for which deletion breakpoints are enriched.
 Therefore, to ensure physical (rather than artificial, as a result of assembly error) continuity of flanking and inserted (if any) sequences at breakpoints we performed breakpoint filtering by utilizing unmapped reads.
 For each derived deletion breakpoint we constructed a breakpoint junction sequence by joining 100 bps downstream with 100 bps upstream of the breakpoints.
 The micro-insertion (if present) was inserted in the middle.
 The set of all 36,237 junctions sequences from 200 to 298 bps in length comprised the junction library.
-Unmapped reads were mapped to the junction library using Bowtie 0.12.7 with the options ‘--best --strata -v 3 -m 1’, requiring that ungapped alignments are made with at most 3 mismatches and that only unique alignments are reported.
-Prior to mapping, and in the same way it was done by BWA during alignment preparation by the 1000 Genomes Project, the reads were trimmed at low quality 3’-end up to the average base-quality of 15.
+Unmapped reads were mapped to the junction library using Bowtie 0.12.751 with the options ‘--best --strata -v 3 -m 1’, requiring that ungapped alignments are made with at most 3 mismatches and that only unique alignments are reported.
+Prior to mapping, and in the same way it was done by BWA52 during alignment preparation by the 1000 Genomes Project, the reads were trimmed at low quality 3’-end up to the average base-quality of 15.
 Reads mapping with less than 3% of mismatches of their length and having aligned bases in downstream and upstream flanking sequences were considered in potential support of the junction they aligned to.
 We chose a particular cutoff d on the number/fraction of bases aligned to each flank for deciding, which reads supported breakpoints.
 Breakpoints that had supporting reads from two different individuals passed the filter.
 This requirement ensures that breakpoints passing the filter are for heritable germline deletions, as singletons could be of somatic origin.

 In total, we attempted realigning 15.8 billion reads to the junction library.
 Given the large number of realigned reads and the large size of the junction library, some of the read mappings could have been mapped by chance.
 To discriminate between real and random mappings we developed an empirical null model (Fig. 1C).
 The model is based on imitating the junction library with semi-random sequences, thereby creating a null junction library, and mapping unaligned reads to that null library.
 Such a mapping will represent random noise and can be used for optimizing values of d.
 The library is generated from inner sequences of deleted regions (Fig. 1C).
 Such an approach is advantageous in that it allows preserving genomic (e.g., nucleotide content and sequence homology at breakpoints) and data features (e.g., read coverage) associated with the loci of breakpoints.